drakkan/sftpgo/README.md

 The OpenAPI 3 schema for the exposed API can be found inside the source tree: [openapi.yaml](https://github.com/drakkan/sftpgo/tree/master/api/schema/openapi.yaml "OpenAPI 3 specs").

+A sample cli client for the REST API can be find inside the source tree: [scripts](https://github.com/drakkan/sftpgo/tree/master/scripts "scripts") directory.

 ## Logs

 Inside the log file each line is a JSON struct, each struct has a `sender` fields that identify the log type.